 Q: Are the requirements and adoption processes different for Adoption Ambassadors?

 A: No, the processes mirror those done in the shelter.
 That said, if your requirements are extensive or might be prohibitive for a foster parent to implement (home visits or the like) the Adoption Ambassadors program could be a great opportunity to experiment with eliminating or relaxing a requirement that might otherwise pose an obstacle to adoption.
+Learn more about conversation-based adoption.

 Q: How do I find fosters willing to make the commitment to being an Adoption Ambassadors home?